 Guide comes with a standard theme for your help center that you can customize for your own use.
 Additionally, in the Zendesk Marketplace you can purchase new themes created by Zendesk and third party developers or download updates to the themes that you've already purchased.
 See About the standard theme and custom themes in Help Center.

 When you purchase a theme in Zendesk Marketplace, you can select either a standard or developer license.
-Regardless of the license you purchase, you can use the purchased theme across all help centers within the Zendesk account that purchased the theme.
+Both license types allow you to use the purchased theme in your Zendesk account for all help center brands (if you have set up multiple brands and help centers for those brands).
 See Understanding theme licensing and use.

 If you're looking for information about how to develop your own themes, see Customizing your help center theme.
 To make your own themes available for others to purchase in the themes marketplace, see Publishing your theme in the Zendesk Marketplace.